jamesszhou/meltingplot/README.md

 ### Frontend

-All frontend code stored in meltingplot-frontend/src:
+All frontend code is stored in meltingplot-frontend/src:

 meltingplot-frontend/src
 |